 How a Pyramid Scheme Works

-Pyramid schemes follow a predictable formula.
+These types of scams follow a predictable formula.
 Usually, one person, known as the "recruiter," will create a fraudulent business which requires others to pay a fee to join.
-The people he recruits to the business then recruit others to join as well, and pocket the fees.
+The people he recruits to the business then recruit others to join as well, and pocket the fees (often with fees paid to the recruiter as well).
 This cycle of recruitment is supposed to continue indefinitely, so that everyone who joins the "business" will continue to receive the recruitment fees of the newest recruits.

 Pyramid schemes are still popular today.
 Many reasonable people still fall for them because they sound so similar to a type of legitimate business model called multi-level marketing (MLM).
 An MLM business involves a central corporation that creates a product, and then convinces other people to pay a fee in exchange for the right to sell its product.
-Unlike a pyramid scheme, MLM businesses make their money by selling products such as cosmetics, cooking implements, and fashion accessories; they don’t rely on an unsustainable stream of new recruits to make their money.
+They're legal but have a few things in common with illegal schemes.

 How Pyramid Schemes are Prosecuted

 There's no single federal statute the US government can use to prosecute pyramid schemes.
 However, the Federal Trade Commission has occasionally prosecuted pyramid schemes as deceptive trade practices, or fraud.
 Additionally, each state has its own set of laws designed to combat pyramid schemes.
 Many require the promoters to pay fines or spend time in prison if convicted.

 Charged with Running a Pyramid Scheme?
 Get Legal Help